 - 20% discount on more tickets

-Civitavecchia Harbor offers a terminal for the cruise ships and a terminal for the ferries.
-The harbor area is quite extensive.
-There are two free shuttle bus lines.
-The normal line runs every twenty minutes, the line for the cruise ships operates as needed.
-Starting and finishing point of both lines is the Largo della Pace outside the harbor area.
-At the Largo della Pace is also the Infopoint and the bus stop for the train station and the shuttle service to Rome and the airports.
+The port area is quite extensive.
+There is a free shuttle bus line in the ferry port that runs every twenty minutes.
+The start and end point is the Largo della Pace outside the port area.
+There is an info point at Largo della Pace, as well as the bus stop to the train station and shuttle connections to Rome and the airports.

 At the end of the First World War, the port served for the post service with airboats to Sardinia.
 From 1961 to 2009, the port was used for ferry services with trains to Sardinia.
 In recent years, the port has been greatly expanded and further investment programs are currently being implemented.